 Oh, and if this is the year I meet and/or marry Drake, I’d be cool with that too…

 I’m super happy to say that one of my newest stockists is the Space by Jillian Rabe.
 It’s run by her and her sister and located at:

 What can you find there made by moi?
 Beaded bobby pins, scrabble tile necklaces, Portland on My Sleeve canvas totes and fox scarves.

 I dropped off my stuff just as their First Thursday event was beginning to rumble on the 2nd of December.
 They were hosting an open mic, but not a run-of-the-mill open mic.
 No, not at all.
 The people who came to fill the space were varied and of multiple art forms.
 It was inspiring just to be in the presence of.
 I snapped photos of the scene and my items as things were beginning to bubble underway:

 Check out their fabulous post on their own blog about the Open Mic after we left.
 They’re gonna have another and I wanna go – this time for the whole thing.
+Record players can cost anywhere from $200 to an astounding $1000 or more.
+Is there really a huge difference between the music quality that each of these record players are capable of producing?
+Well, yes and no. Check out this studebaker sb6051 review to find the best record player that produces good quality music at an affordable price.
 And who do I spy opening the door?
 Me!
 Ha.

 And by season, I mean week.
 I did three in early December.
 The proof is what follows.